Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images: Parameter Estimation

-First, subject-specific geometric shapes $\{\mathcal{M}^{\mathcal{T}}_i \}$ are deformed to a common mean shape $\mathcal{M}^{\mathcal{T}}_0 $ (using the MATLAB package \textit{fshapesTK} (\cite{Charlier:2015fh})).
-The output is the estimated initial momenta $\{\hat{m}^i_{0}\}$ of the deformations.
-Then the geometric PCs and projection scores are estimated from the subject-specific deformations and it suffices to calculate the PC decomposition of $\{\hat{m}^i_{0}\}$, since the deformations are fully characterized by the initial momenta (\cite{Miller:2015ii}), The output of the geometric PC analysis is the top $K^G$ PCs of the initial momenta and associated projection scores. $K^G$ is determined by examining the variance explained by the PCs, in the usual scree plot type approach.
-A pre-residualization step can be applied to the estimated initial momenta to reduce the covariance induced by sharing of same covariates among initial momenta at different vertices and increase the accuracy in recovering the PCs.
+In the first step of the estimation, subject-specific geometric shapes $\{\mathcal{M}^{\mathcal{T}}_i \}$ are deformed to a common mean shape (template) $\mathcal{M}^{\mathcal{T}}_0 $ (using the MATLAB package \textit{fshapesTK} by \cite{Charlier:2015fh}).
+The output is the estimated subject-specific initial momenta $\{\hat{m}^i_{0}\}$ that fully determine the deformations.
+For each subject $i$, $\{\hat{m}^i_{0}\}$ is a group of vectors in $\mathbb{R}^3$ at each vertex of the surface, characterizing the directions and magnitudes to deform the template to the subject-specific surface.
+Then a principal component analysis is applied to the mean-subtracted initial momenta.
+The outputs are the top $K^G$ geometric PCs extracted from the initial momenta and each subject's projection coefficients/scores on the geometric PCs. $K^G$ is determined by examining the variance explained by the PCs.
+In addition to subtracting the mean before extracting the PCs, a pre-residualization step can be applied to the estimated initial momenta to regress out the effects of the covariates and confounders.

 In the next step we estimate the functional PCs and projection scores.
-The observed functions $\{Y^{\mathcal{T}}_i(t) \}$ are first mapped to the domain of $\mathcal{M}^{\mathcal{T}}_0$ with the estimated deformation.
-Specifically, let $X^\mathcal{T}_i(t) = Y^\mathcal{T}_i(t) \circ \varphi(\hat{v}_i, \cdot)$, where $\{\hat{v}_i \}$ are determined by $\{\hat{m}^i_{0}\}$ obtained in the previous step.
-Then we apply the SM-fPCA algorithm developed by \cite{Lila:2016jj} to $\{X^\mathcal{T}_i(t)\}$ to estimate the functional PCs and the associated projection coefficients.
-Similar to the principal component analysis for the subjects' geometric shapes, covariates that have potential effects on the functionality are pre-residualized before estimating the PCs.
+The observed functions $\{Y^{\mathcal{T}}_i(t) \}$ are first mapped to the template domain of $\mathcal{M}^{\mathcal{T}}_0$ with the estimated deformation.
+Specifically, let $X^\mathcal{T}_i(t) = Y^\mathcal{T}_i(t) \circ \varphi(\hat{v}_i, \cdot)$, where $\{\hat{v}_i \}$ are determined by the estimated initial momenta $\{\hat{m}^i_{0}\}$ obtained in the previous step.
+Then we apply the SM-fPCA algorithm developed by \cite{Lila:2016jj} to the mean-subtracted $\{X^\mathcal{T}_i(t)\}$ to estimate the functional PCs and the associated projection coefficients.
+Pre-residualization can also be applied prior to extracting the functional PCs.
 Additional details in estimating the geometric and functional PCs are available in the Supp.
 Material.